-Saver Display Sets the recorder display brightness to the value set up in 'Saver display' in Instrument configuration (section 4.3.1).
-Overrides the 'Save after' value.
+Saver Display Sets the recorder display brightness to the value set up in 'Saver display' in Instrument

-Figure 4.7.10 Trend job menu layout
+Figure 4.7.11 Trend job menu layout

-Note: in order to ensure that no further data is written to the recorder's history files, it is recommended that recording be disabled by setting a second, 'Recording', job to be initiated by the same trigger as initiates the Freeze job.
+Note: in order to ensure that no further data is written to the recorder's history files, recording must be disabled by setting a second, 'Recording', job to be initiated by the same trigger as initiates the Freeze job.
 This Recording job should be set to 'Enable', 'while Inactive'.
-Recording jobs are described in section 4.7.9, above.
+Recording jobs are described in section 4.7.10, above.

-4.7.11 Output category
+4.7.12 Output category